P U R E

 Jon pulled into the drop off zone in front of the stairs that lead into the main building of the school.
 Students were hurrying into the main doors, effectively reminding Freya of the time.
 She quickly hopped out of the car, throwing a wave at her driver as she ran into the crowd of teenagers.

 She held the strap of her bag, holding it closer as people jostled around her; though it seemed everyone collectively attempted to not touch her too roughly and when they did she was met with an earful of apologies.
 She smiled, finally breaking from the crowd as she walked up to her locker.
-There was still four more minutes until home room started, so Freya didn’t worry too much as she placed the books she needed for the first two classes into her bag.
+There were still four more minutes until homeroom started, so Freya didn’t worry too much as she placed the books she needed for the first two classes into her bag.

 Even if she was late, she was sure she wouldn’t get into much trouble; the teachers always seemed to let her off when she walked in a minute or two after the bell.
 She closed her locker, walking down the hallway as students ran around her, the sound of lockers being thrown open and closed filled the air, along with the usual chatter and faint smell of smoke.